 Now, I find these complaints of unprofessionalism amusing.
 And quiet revealing of the desi approach to work.
 (Universal generalization disclaimers apply.)

 Because, when I later talk to these very same people about what they dislike most about their work, they tell me things like very long hours, little time for vacations, and a general lack of time for self and family.
 And these complaints, I am sure, are true for many, many cubicles back home in India, too.

 So, on the one hand, my friends have a bunch of things they dislike about their jobs.
 But on the other hand, they deeply dislike co-workers who have managed to avoid these exact same problems.

 They are, effectively, saying: “Look, I can never manage to go on holiday myself.
 How unprofessional of you to go on holiday yourself, you lazy firang!
 They should replace you with my cousin Jobykuttan who has absolutely no sense of work-life balance.”

 I think this ‘hypocrisy’ boils down to exactly that: our fractious relationship with work-life balance.
 Somehow, having very little work-life balance is seen as an expression of professionalism.
-As something to be proud about.
+As something to be proud of.

 Therefore, the only “professional” guy at work is the one who sits for 10 hours a day, swallows any work thrown his way without complaint, almost never takes time off, and is virtually a slave to the company’s beck and call.
-And anyone who doesn’t adhere to these terms of engagement is useless, and unprofessional.
+And anyone who doesn’t adhere to these terms of engagement is useless and unprofessional.